ACANETS/iot-labs/lab1/README.md

 8. Now, we need to shutdown the Pi and prepare the LED circuit.
 Run command ```sudo halt```.
 Wait for the green LED on the Pi to be off.
 Then unplug the USB-TTL cable from your laptop.

-### Your Pi Zero W should be off now before you proceed with the following steps.
+### Your Pi Zero W should be powered off now before you proceed with the following step.

 9. Wire up the following circuit to connect a LED to the GPIO pin of Pi.
 Have your teammate and the TA to double check your wiring.